CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Unfortunately, Some months ago Google decided to stop supporting my model.
 After some time I started experiencing software issues and glitches.
 Therefore, I decided to challenge myseft in installing **another OS on this laptop**, an Ubuntu distro of Linux, giving a try to this 9 years old laptop to continue journey together.
 Together with this OS upgrade I also wanted to provide more disk memory.

-Hoping this post could help somebody else with similar need here I describe the process and the results!
+Hoping this post could help somebody else with similar need here I describe the process and the results together with a few personal notes!

 ## The Acer C720P

-It is not easy to find anymore online the full specs about the Acer C720P, but [here](https://www.laptopmag.com/reviews/laptops/acer-chromebook-c720p) you have some.
-Here a [post](https://liliputing.com/2014/03/acer-c720p-touchscreen-chromebook-review.html) with an extended review of the Acer C720P by *Brad Linder*.
+Nowadays, it is not easy to find online the full specs about the Acer C720P, but [here](https://www.laptopmag.com/reviews/laptops/acer-chromebook-c720p) you have the main information.
+To get an extended review of the Acer C720P by *Brad Linder* you can read this [post](https://liliputing.com/2014/03/acer-c720p-touchscreen-chromebook-review.html).
-These are the top- and bottomview of the laptop befoer opening it.
+For your documentation I provide here the top- and bottomview of the laptop before opening it.

 ![Top view](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome10.jpg)

 ![Bottom view](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome11.jpg)

-And here the picture of the sticker with the product detail (yes, made in December 2013!).
+And here the picture of the sticker with the product's detail (yes, it was made in December 2013!).

 ![Laptop detail](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome12.jpg)